 is accomplished by having experienced volunteers mentor new volunteers for a period of time.
 Contact us through the web site for information on the date of the next orientation or call us at

 322-2000.
 We need volunteers for hands-on horse and rider support during lessons as well as assistance with fundraising, administrative work and facility maintenance.

 15. Where do you get your funding?

-We receive funding from Individuals (30%) Corporate and Civic contributions (9%), Special Events (6%), Foundations & Grants (29%), Program Service Fees (9%), and Camps/Misc.
-(5%) We are also a Partner Agency of The United Way of Manatee County (7%) and we receive funding from Manatee County Government (5%).
-Our annual budget is around $185,000.
+We receive funding from Individuals (10%) Corporate and Civic contributions (9%), Special Events (28%), Foundations & Grants (35%), Program Service Fees (11%) We are also a Partner Agency of The United Way of Manatee County (4%) and we receive funding from Manatee County Government (3%).
+Our annual budget is around $400,000.

 16. What percentage of your budget is used for administrative & fundraising costs?

-Our administrative & fundraising costs are less than 7% of our budget.
-We have no paid administrative staff.
+Our administrative and fundraising costs are 2.4%.
+We have one paid administrative staff person.